nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. Position
 6. Status

+Additionally, a static boolean `Applicant#isDescendingOrder` has been added to keep track of the order to sort the applicants.

 #### Steps to trigger

-1. User opens the app
+1. User opens the app.
-2. User enters `sort d/ [valid field]`, where valid field is one of the fields listed above to be sorted by
+2. User enters `sort d/ [valid field] [dsc/]`, where valid field is one of the fields listed above to be sorted by.
+3. The `SortCommandParser#parse()` checks that the field input is valid and if the `dsc/` flag has been entered to sort in descending order.
+4. If the input is valid, `SortCommand#execute()` updates both the `descriptor` and `isDescendingOrder` fields of the `Applicant` class.

-Once step 2 has been completed, the GUI will update and refresh the applicant list to be sorted by the specified field.
+5. The GUI will update and refresh the applicant list to be sorted by the specified field.

 The following diagram summarises what happens when a user executes a Sort command:
 <puml src="diagrams/SortCommandActivityDiagram.puml" alt="SortCommandActivityDiagram" />